 Using Cricut Print Then Cut

-We know that it can be hard to get familiar with all the awesome things your Cricut can do, so we wanted to share some tips and tricks on using Cricut Print Then Cut.
+We know that it can be hard to get familiar with all the awesome things your machine can do, so we wanted to share some tips and tricks on using Print Then Cut.
 It might seem a little overwhelming at first, but it’s actually really easy, and so fun to use for different options!
-If you are needing to make a printable, gift tag or card quickly, using Cricut Print Then Cut is a perfect option.
+If you are needing to make a printable, gift tag or card quickly, using Print Then Cut is a perfect option.

 What is Cricut Print Then Cut?

 If you’re new to Cricut machines, you might not even know what this option is.
-Cricut Print Then Cut allows you to choose or create a printable image in Cricut Design Space, send it to your printer, then have it cut out on your Cricut Maker or Explore machine.
+Print Then Cut allows you to choose or create a printable image in Cricut Design Space, send it to your printer, then have it cut out on your Maker or Explore machine.

 Which machines can I use Print Then Cut on?